instadeepai/jumanji/docs/environments/lbf.md

 The Level-Based Foraging (LBF) represents a mixed cooperative-competitive environment that emphasises coordination between agents.
 As illustrated above, agents are placed within a grid world and assigned different levels.

-To collect food, the cumulative level of participating agents must meet or exceed the food's designated level.
-Agents receive points equivalent to the level of the collected food and their own level.
+To collect food, agents must be adjacent to it and the cumulative level of participating agents must meet or exceed the food's designated level.
+Agents receive points based on the level of the collected food and their own level.

 ## Observation